nicklockwood/iNotify/README.md

 A URL relating to the notification.
 If the ActionURL is omitted, the message will not feature an action button but will simply have an OK button to dismiss the message.

 Note that the ActionURL can be used to launch other apps, or to trigger behaviour within your app by specifying a custom URL schema handler.
+If the action URL cannot be opened (because the app is not installed), the alert will not be shown.

 * ActionButton